AlexSmet/application_base/README.md

 )
 ```

-All screen and tab changes will be auto-logging via `NavigatorObserverPro`
+All screen and tab changes will be auto-loggied via `NavigatorObserverPro`